-The organisation found that 32% of fleet managers that it surveyed did not know that EVs attract no BIK in the current tax year and just 1% next year.
+The survey, commissioned in partnership with Energy Saving Trust, found that 32% of fleet managers did not know that EVs attract no BIK in the current tax year and just 1% next year.

 With Britain’s fleet sector accounting for 53.3% of last year’s 2.3m vehicle registrations, it is a pivotal player in accelerating EV adoption.

 Half of UK fleet managers are expecting an accelerated uptake of electric company cars as a result of the new BIK rates.

 Tim Anderson, group head of transport at Energy Saving Trust, said: “As an industry, as we continue to navigate the impact of the Covid-19 outbreak, there has never been a more imperative time to support the drive to mass EV adoption – one that will be both financially and socially advantageous for companies.

 “When it comes to recognising the role and value of EVs, fleets are ahead of the curve.
 The lower Benefit in Kind rates will enable company car drivers to enjoy very low tax rates and accelerate the transition to clean transport.
 Yet, there remains further efforts to be made.”

 The survey revealed that one in three UK fleet managers expect half of their company car fleet to be electric by 2025, and seven in 10 fleet managers are preparing to buy an electric car within two years.

 According to the survey, the three key factors that inhibit EV adoption amongst fleet managers include the elevated price point of electric vehicles (47%) and their limited range (51%), as well as a lack of chargepoints (56%).
 In fact, 40% of respondents had no charging provision at work so were reliant entirely on public infrastructure.